cdanielmachado/carveme/README.md

 pip install carveme
 ```

-Additionally, you must install diamond and CPLEX.
+Additionally, you must install diamond and CPLEX (please check the documentation for details).

 ### Credits and License